 |Refresh Time per Pixel||1.62 μs||2.63 μs||~24 μs||~66 μs||~83 μs|

 Inkplate 10 is open hardware, and OSHWA certification is in the works.
 All of the hardware design files and software for Inkplate 10 is openly maintained in our GitHub repositories, and documentation is available online.
 If you don’t find the information you are looking for, we provide free technical support for all of our products on our English-language forum.
-You can also contact us through our campaign page.
+You can also contact us through this form.

 One Inkplate 10, fully assembled and ready for use.

 One Inkplate 10, fully assembled and ready for use, inside a black 3D-printed enclosure that permits the use of all three capacitive touch pads.